 The Dangers of Drug Treatments

 It is hardly any wonder that nonsteroidal anti-inflammatory drugs (NSAIDs) have become so popular.
 When people are in pain they look for help.
 That’s why drugs like celecoxib (Celebrex), diclofenac (Cataflam, Voltaren), etodolac (Lodine), ibuprofen (Advil, Motrin, etc) ketoprofen (Orudis), meloxicam (Mobic) and naproxen (Aleve, Anaprox, Naprosyn, etc.) have become so popular.
-But such drugs are now recognized to come with the potential to cause significant side effects (see the sidebar to your left for details).
-The latest scary discovery is that NSAIDs are associated with a risk of sudden cardiac arrest (European Heart Journal.
+But such drugs are now recognized to come with the potential to cause significant side effects.
+One scary discovery is that NSAIDs are associated with a risk of sudden cardiac arrest (European Heart Journal.
 Cardiovascular Pharmacotherapy, April, 2017).
 That’s why home remedies are catching on.

 We will bet that you have never heard of this herb (Withania somnifera).
 It has been used in India for thousands of years and is very much a part of the Ayurvedic healing tradition.
 That said, Americans are mostly unaware of Ashwagandha.

 Our colleague, Tieraona Low Dog, MD, is one of the country’s leading experts on botanical and integrative medicine.
 When we interviewed her on our radio show she noted that Ashwagandha could be helpful for people who are “wired but tired.”
 It has an anti-anxiety effect that may help you stop ruminating from bedtime into the wee hours of the morning.
 Ashwagandha appears to exert this effect through its action on GABA receptors (Journal of Ethnopharmacology, Aug.
 2, 2015).